civitai/civitai-python/README.md

 Before running any Python scripts that use the API, you need to set your Civitai API token in your environment.

-Grab your token from [civitai.com/user/account](https://civitai.com/user/account) and set it as an environment variable:
+Grab your token from [your Civitai account](https://civitai.com/user/account) and set it as an environment variable:

 ```bash
 export CIVITAI_API_TOKEN=<your token>